-CEA is working to improve the practical implementation of automated demand response requirements.
-Current code requires ADR capability but does not require installation of appropriate ADR communication equipment, which is necessary for participation in California utility ADR programs.
-To address this critical issue, CEA is working with the California Energy Commission and other stakeholders to clarify and update existing requirements.
+CEA worked to improve the practical implementation of automated demand response requirements.
+Current code under the 2016 Energy Stanards requires ADR capability but does not require installation of appropriate ADR communication equipment, which is necessary for participation in California utility ADR programs.
+To address this critical issue, CEA worked with the California Energy Commission and other stakeholders to clarify and update existing requirements.

 1. Use of a common communication protocol for ADR, namely OpenADR 2.0a or newer.

 2. Requirements for a gateway device on the premise that can receive an OpenADR 2.0a or newer signal and can communicate with that information to building lighting systems.